Micro-Hack/Challange-1/README.md

-# Challange-1
-Micro Hack , challange 1
+# Micro-hack challenge 1 :
-This is micor challenge 1 , the challenge is a simple , given a list of connected nodes , find the node(s) that have no direct or nondirect connection to the number 3 node .
+the challenge is a simple , given a list of connected nodes , find the node(s) that have no direct or nondirect connection to the number 3 node .
 ## Example :

 7 1